telerik/maui-docs/controls/pdfviewer/selection/configuration.md

 # .NET MAUI PDF Viewer Selection Configuration

-The Telerik UI for .NET MAUI PDF Viewer exposes `SelectionSettings ` property which you can use to configure the colors applied to the selected text and completely customize the displayed selection menu.
+The Telerik UI for .NET MAUI PDF Viewer exposes the `SelectionSettings ` property which you can use to configure the colors applied to the selected text and completely customize the displayed selection menu.

 This article lists the `SelectionSettings` properties that allow you to customize the selection.

-By default the selection is enabled.
+By default, the selection is enabled.
 If you want to disable the selection, set the `IsSelectionEnabled` to `False`.

-## Selection Fill and Indicator Color
+## Changing the Fill and Indicator Colors

+To control the fill color and the color of the drag handles, use the following properties:

 * `SelectionFill`&mdash;Specifies the background color applied to the selected text.
-* `SelectionIndicatorColor`&mdash;Specifies the color of both handles around the selected text used to modify the selection.
+* `SelectionIndicatorColor`&mdash;Specifies the color of both handles around the selected text, which are used to modify the selection.
 This is applicable on mobile.

-## Context Menu
+## Customizing the Selection Menu

-When seleting a text, a default context menu opens with a `Copy` action.
-If you want to customize the selection (context) menu use the follwing properties:
+When the user selects some text, this opens a default selection menu (context menu) with a **Copy** action.
+You can customize this menu by using the following properties:

-* `MenuItems` (`PdfViewerSelectionMenuItemCollection`)&mdash;Specifies a collection of menu items that are displayed in the SelectionMenu.
+*  `MenuItems` (`PdfViewerSelectionMenuItemCollection`)&mdash;Specifies a collection of menu items that are displayed in the selection menu.

-## Customize the Selection Menu

-* `SelectionMenuControlTemplate` (`ControlTemplate`)&mdash;Specifies the `ControlTemplate` of the selection (context) menu that is used to display the items.
+* `SelectionMenuControlTemplate` (`ControlTemplate`)&mdash;Specifies the `ControlTemplate` of the selection menu.
+The template is used to display the items in the selection menu.

-## Selection Menu Item

-Add items inside the `MenuItems` collection by using the `PdfViewerSelectionMenuItem`.
-The `PdfViewerSelectionMenuItem` has the following properties:
+* `PdfViewerSelectionMenuItem`&mdash;Specifies the items that will be added to the `MenuItems` collection. `PdfViewerSelectionMenuItem` has the following properties:
    * `Text` (`string`)&mdash;Specifies the text of the `PdfViewerSelectionMenuItem`.
    * `Command` (`ICommand`)&mdash;Specifies the command associated with the `PdfViewerSelectionMenuItem`.

+> The `SelectionMenuControlTemplate` property applies on iOS, MacCatalyst and Android.
+On WinUI the native context menu is displayed to list the selection menu items.

-## Example: PDF viewer Custom Selection Menu
+## Example: PDF Viewer Custom Selection Menu

+The following steps demonstrate how to use the PDF Viewer properties to customize the selection menu:

 **1.** Add the PDF Viewer definition with the event: